joshuagenders/Lupi/Readme.md

       scriptPath: path/to/scriptfile.cs # path to script, mutually exclusive with script
       imports: # list of namespaces to statically import
         - System.Net.Http
+      references: # list of DLLs to load
+        - Some.dll
   scripts:
     scriptName:
       script: var x = new Random().Next(); # script inline
       scriptPath: path/to/scriptfile.cs # path to script, mutually exclusive with script
       imports: # list of namespaces to statically import
         - System.Math
+      references: # list of DLLs to load
+        - Some.dll
   teardown:
     variableName:
       script: __.variableName.Dispose();